We are open and COVID-19 SECURE. Click here to find out more

 Most of the fish we treat are examined at the clinic.
 However, much can be gained by a site visit, as it allows an observation of the fish in their environment and equally important a direct assessment of the environment.
 However, the economic realities mean that this is not always possible.

 This is similar to transporting fish to a show but there are significant differences.
 Poorly fish will foul their water more quickly so should be transported in more water.
 Half fill a strong plastic bag with pond or aquarium water, enough for the fish to swim upright and turn around.
 Then fill with air (enriched with oxygen if available), double bag and place in an insulated box to prevent temperature fluctuation.
 A cool box or a polystyrene box would be ideal.
-A second bag containing an equal volume of pond water, which is also double bagged and insulated should be brought to the clinic to serve as recovery water if the fish is sedated or anaesthetised.
-It is also often also required for water testing.
-Addition of a low dose of an appropriate sedative to the water may help reduce stress but it can influence the findings of a clinical examination and would make external parasites more difficult to find.
-Therefore, we only recommend this if discussed beforehand on the phone.

 With improved diagnostic techniques problems that require surgery are increasingly being diagnosed.
 Most surgical procedures that we perform on fish are minor procedures for example, removing skin cancers, dealing with skin wounds or ocular surgery.
 We have an increasing number of cases where we perform surgery inside the body cavity.
 The most common reason is to remove a cancer from inside the body.
 These cases will have had the cancer identified beforehand to confirm that the surgery can be successful.